GoogleCloudPlatform/open-random-vibration-testing-of-ots-dc-hardware/README.md

 **March 24th Update**

 For those who has been waiting, the first batch of white papers on Google's Random Vibration Testing Methodology is here.
-Papers/sample data/diagrams/photos/videos have been uploaded under specific tracks in the "White Paper" section.
+Papers/sample data/diagrams/photos/videos have been uploaded under specific tracks in the "White Papers" section.
 Moving forward, we will release new materials on a bi-weekly basis following a regular release schedule.
 Please take a moment to familiar yourself with the table of content and the schedule of future releases (also inside "White Paper").

 If you have questions or requests for specific topics, e-mail openrandomvibe@ocproject.net directly and I will be happy to add them to the release schedule.
 Feedback is always welcomed on how to make this project better and more useful to the readers.